xpring-eng/sidechain-launch-kit/README.md

 2. The location of the rippled executable used for side chain servers.
 Either set the environment variable `RIPPLED_SIDECHAIN_EXE` (in your system or in the `.env` file) or use the command line switch `--exe_sidechain`.
 This should be the rippled executable built from the sidechain branch.
 3. The location of the directory that has the rippled configuration files.
 Either set the environment variable `RIPPLED_SIDECHAIN_CFG_DIR` (in your system or in the `.env` file) or use the command line switch `--cfgs_dir`.
 The configuration files do not exist yet.
 There is a script to create these for you.
 For now, just choose a location  where the files should live and make sure that directory exists.
 4. The number of federators to have in the sidechain.
 This must be a number between 1 and 8.
 Either set the environment variable `NUM_FEDERATORS` (in your system or in the `.env` file) or use the command line switch `--num_federators`.
 The script that creates the config files uses this number to create the right config files for that number of federators.

+#### Additional environment variables for connecting to mainnet/devnet/testnet

+5. The IP address of a node on the mainchain.
+Either set the environment variable `MAINNET` (in your system or in the `.env` file) or use the command line switch `--mainnet`.
+This is used in both the script that creates the config files and in the script that runs the sidechain.
+6. The public Websocket port of the mainchain node.
+Either set the environment variable `MAINNET_PORT` (in your system or in the `.env` file) or use the command line switch `--mainnet_port`.
+This is used in both the script that creates the config files and in the script that runs the sidechain.
+7. The seed of the issuer of the cross-chain token.
+Either set the environment variable `IOU_ISSUER` (in your system or in the `.env` file) or use the command line switch `--iou_issuer`.
+This is used in both the script that creates the config files and in the script that runs the sidechain.
+8. The public Websocket port of the mainchain node.
+Either set the environment variable `DOOR_ACCOUNT_SEED` (in your system or in the `.env` file) or use the command line switch `--door_seed`.
+This is used in the script that creates the config files.

 Setting environment variables can be very convenient.
 For example, a small script can be sourced to set these environment variables when working with side chains.